Richard J. Grad

 Bio

 Richard Grad is an Adjunct Associate Professor at the Rossier School of Education, where he teaches graduate courses on organizational change and leadership.
-His research examines adaptive change, generative leadership, and nonprofit board governance, earning the 2020 Rossier Dissertation of Distinction Award.
+His research, which examines adaptive change, generative governance, and nonprofit board effectiveness, received the 2020 Rossier Dissertation of Distinction Award.
 Professor Grad is also a Head Program Instructor for 2U short courses at Northwestern University's Kellogg School of Management and Pritzker Law School, focusing on Business, Law, and Strategy, and Intellectual Property.
-In addition to his Ed.D in Organizational Change and Leadership from the University of Southern California, he earned a BA, summa cum laude, from the University of California, Los Angeles, a JD from Northeastern University School of Law, and an MBA from the Kellogg School of Management at Northwestern University.